AWS News Blog

 As you probably know, you need to use an access key when you make a call to the AWS API.
-You also need to use the key when you drive AWS through the AWS Command Line Interface (CLI) or the AWS Tools for Windows PowerShell.
+You also need to use the key when you drive AWS through the AWS Command Line Interface (AWS CLI) or the AWS Tools for Windows PowerShell.
 You can have two access keys for each AWS account and for each IAM user within the account.
 Each key can be active or inactive (if you call an AWS API using inactive key, the call will fail).

 In order to maintain proper security hygiene, we strongly recommend that you rotate your keys on a regular basis.
 This is a simple matter of exposure: older keys are more likely to have been mishandled.
 Although we advise against the use of account keys, the recommendation to rotate them still applies!